windshock/windshock.github.io/_posts/2023-04-27-Strengthening-Cybersecurity-Through-Government-NGOs-and-Bug-Bounty-Programs.md

 ## Impact
 For companies that use VDI for logical network separation purposes, this vulnerability can lead to internal information leakage and intrusion of internal servers.

-DiscoveryUse process  [monitor(https://learn.microsoft.com/en-us/sysinte…](http://monitor%28https//learn.microsoft.com/en-us/sysinternals/downloads/procmon))  to monitor the functionality of the citrix agent(PicaSvc2.exe).
+DiscoveryUse process  [monitor(https://learn.microsoft.com/en-us/sysintemonitor)](https//learn.microsoft.com/en-us/sysinternals/downloads/procmon))  to monitor the functionality of the citrix agent(PicaSvc2.exe).

 Check the registry that the citrix agent uses to store policy settings.

 View and manipulate the contents of that registry.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA4ODQ0MjE0LC0yMTEyMTU4MDgzLDE4Nz
+eyJoaXN0b3J5IjpbMTk2Nzg3NjgzNCw5MDg4NDQyMTQsLTIxMT
-gxMjQzNDhdfQ==
+IxNTgwODMsMTg3ODEyNDM0OF19
 -->